 Feedback enables us to correct misunderstandings and learn from our mistakes, highlight blind spots and areas where we may lack awareness or insight, open ourselves up to diverse perspectives and ultimately adapt and update our mental models accordingly.
 Without it, we’re operating in a very different context and context changes everything.

 None of which is to say that deliberate practice isn’t important.
 It’s vital for developing skills in the types of kind environments described above.
 Even in wicked environemnts, engaging in deliberate practice earlier on in our careers help us develop our explicit knowledge and build the foundational base upon which we can construct increasingly advanced, abstract mental models of how the world works.
+But for navigating the types of increasingly abstract, wicked problems and environments that challenge us later on in our careers, it’s of much less value.

 I’m Richard Hughes-Jones, an Executive Coach to CEOs and senior technology leaders.